Good Shephard Hospital, Eswatini

-Good Shepherd Hospital is a 201-bed rural hospital run by the Catholic Diocese in partnership with the Swazi Government.
+Good Shepherd Hospital is a 201-bed rural hospital run by the Catholic Diocese in partnership with the Eswatini Government.
 We are the sole hospital responsible for providing health care to around 210,000 people, predominantly from the rural community in the Lubombo Region.

 In addition, service improvement such as routine screening for TB in HIV populations, isoniazid prophylaxis therapy for at-risk groups, and the use of community peer educators (or Basiti) have been introduced nationally from research conducted at GSH.

-Visit Our projects for the most up-to-date findings in these studies.
+Visit our projects for the most up-to-date findings in these studies.